NickKoepr/TicTacToe/README.md

 * Send a request to play a TicTacToe game by typing **/start [username]**.
 * Play TicTacToe by simply clicking the buttons in Discord.
 * A request system, so you can accept or decline a request from a user.
 * Play a rematch with your opponent if you want to beat him again, or if you want to win this time.
-* You can set a custom prefix if you want to.

 ## Invite
 Click [here](https://top.gg/bot/914110118998732811) to invite the bot!